thorix/vagrant-wireguard/README.md

 ```

 ## Setting up Bridge network
-Next you will need to have a bridge network interface so the VM can attach.
+Next, you will need to have a bridge network interface so the VM can attach.

 /etc/network/interfaces
 ```